alexbevi/alexbevi.github.com/source/_posts/2014-10-07-gallery-tag-for-octopress.markdown

 ```
 {% endraw %}

-To my post, which will produce the following gallery:
+to my post, which will produce the following gallery:

 {% galleria %}
 /images/robotrek/Robotrek_(USA).000.png